 Additionally, per Section 10.5B41.60 the "Planning Board may require landscaping, fencing, or an increase in the building setback from lot lines where adjacent land uses may be incompatible".
-As the land uses along the boundary of the development site (wetland, wetland buffer & overhead utility easement) are incompatible with the required building setback from the lot line, the applicant is requesting the planning board to allow an increase of building setback from the front lot line to 237.8' for an apartment building and 265.0' for a community building.
+As the land uses along the boundary of the development site (wetland, wetland buffer & overhead utility easement) are incompatible with the required building setback from the lot line, the applicant is requesting the planning board to allow an increase of building setback from the front lot line to 239.6' for an apartment building.